 The PostgreSQL buffer is

-it defines how much dedicated system memory PostgreSQL will use for cache.
+and it defines how much dedicated system memory PostgreSQL will use for cache.

 Because of PostgreSQL's design choice to ensure compatibility on all supported